genestack/user-guide/source/doc-odm-user-guide/supported-formats.rst

 - All columns must have names.
 - All feature columns must be consecutive on the left side of the file.
 You need to explicitly specify the number of feature columns during the uploading process.
+- **Recommended**: for a file with more than one feature column; to enable faster search when the file is uploaded, we recommend put the most importnat feature (any sort of ID, e.g., Gene Name, Protein Name, etc.) as the first column.
 - Missing values: If your file intentionally contains missing data/values, ensure such values are coded as one of the following: " " (as a space symbol), empty (no symbol between two tabs), “NaN”, “null”, “N/A”, “N\A”, “NA”, “filtered”, “Inf”, “-Inf”.
 - The system automatically identifies all feature columns as either string value or numeric value columns.
 If a column that should be numeric contains at least one value with a non-numeric character (except for the missing value coded as indicated above), it will be considered a string value column, disabling the ranged search capabilities.
 - Columns with measurements must contain only either numeric values or missing values (as specified above).